zype/zype.github.io/api_docs/videos.md

 category! | Exclude a category from the query.
-Example: category![color] = blue | Hash zobject_id  | Query for videos with a specific zobject associated with them | String zobject_id! | Exclude videos with a specfific zobject associated with them | String
+Example: category![color] = blue | Hash zobject_id  | Query for videos with a specific zobject associated with them | String zobject_id! | Exclude videos with a specfific zobject associated with them | String created_at | Filter the records returned by created date.
+You can use greater than or less than filters by adding a suffix: '.gt', '.gte', '.lt', 'lte'.
+Example: created_at.gte=2015-01-01 | Date published_at | Filter the records returned by published date.
+You can use greater than or less than filters by adding a suffix: '.gt', '.gte', '.lt', 'lte'.
+Example: published_at.gte=2015-01-01 | Date

 #### Response
 200